ucan-wg/awake/README.md

 **Note: This step MUST NOT be used during the AWAKE handshake.**

-Incrementing a chain step MUST be done by applying SHA-512 to the previous key or Diffie-Hellman KDF-generated secret.
+Ratcheting a chain MUST be done by applying SHA-512 to the previous key or Diffie-Hellman KDF-generated secret.

 SHA-512 will generate more bytes than are required.
 The unused trailing bytes MUST be discarded.